Holy Scripture

 Synthesizing the character and value of Holy Scripture, St. Apostle Paul writes: "All Scripture is inspired by God and is useful for teaching, for reproof, for correction, for wisdom in righteousness, so that the man of God is perfect, well prepared for every good thing" (II Timothy 3.16-17).

-The Holy Scripture was written in Hebrew (Old Testament) and in lb.
+The Holy Scripture was written in the Hebrew language (Old Testament) and in lb.
 Greek (the New Testament, apart from the Gospel of Matthew, written in 1b.
 Aramaic, the Hebrew spoken at the time of the Savior).
-The Old Testament was translated into Greek under the name Septuagint, during the time of Ptolemy Philadelphus (b.
+The Old Testament was translated into Greek under the name Septuagint, in the time of Ptolemy Philadelphus (b.
 230 BC), in Alexandria, Egypt, by a group of 72 scholars.
 In the century IV AD, the Bible was translated entirely into lb.
 Latin by St. Jerome and is called the Vulgate.
-St. Jerome used the term Testament for the two parts of the Bible, translating into lb. latin the Hebrew term berith with which the OT was called and which in lb. the Greek was translated with διαθήκη, ή — diatatiki = covenant (Testament) by the translators of the Septuagint.
+St. Jerome used the term Testament for the two parts of the Bible, translating into lb.
+Latin the Hebrew term berith with which the OT was called and which in lb. the Greek was translated with διαθήκη, ή — diatatiki = covenant (Testament) by the translators of the Septuagint.
 In the century IX the Bible was translated into lb. slavonic Starting from the century XVI, after the appearance of Protestantism, it began to be translated into all national languages.
 The truths of faith that are the basis of Christian teaching are found in the Bible and Holy Tradition.

 Christians take the Bible as it was written.